RLWC 2013: Steve McNamara "a way off" finalising England squad

 England have just two warm-up games before the World Cup, the first

 The second, against unconfirmed opponents on 19 October, takes place seven days before England play their opening pool fixture against Australia.

 With the tournament commencing shortly after a punishing Super League season, McNamara is bracing himself for the loss of some key names before he announces his final party on 1 October.

 The former Bradford Bulls coach added: "We're foolish if we think we'll get through to the end of the season and everyone will be available.
 That doesn't happen because the competition's too tough.

 "It's that balance between tearing into each other, to create that pressure on each other in game situations, and we need them to be looked after by their clubs as well.

 "Hopefully, with a bit of luck, we'll come out with no injuries."

-Speaking at the launch of the new domestic campaign in Manchester, McNamara said it was vital the Super League is competitive this year, in order to give him the best chance of leading England to World Cup glory.
+Speaking at the launch of the new domestic campaign in Manchester, McNamara said it was vital the in order to give him the best chance of leading England to World Cup glory.